-An overall increase can be expected in road traffic noise, but the change should be small.
+An overall increase can be expected in road traffic noise by 2050, but the change should be small and assisted by the take-up of electric vehicles.
 For the existing access route to LJLA, if the EATC is delivered, traffic flows and the consequential levels of noise may reduce, but even without the EATC, the level of increase in noise is likely to be small.
 The EATC would be generally located well away from existing residential properties.
 Due to their proximity to the southern end of the EATC, and the improved road along the northern boundary, sensitive receptors along the southern edge of Speke would be expected to be exposed to increased noise levels.
 These would be assessed prior to any future developments and mitigation measures introduced where appropriate.